 The EPA uses several indicators for the presence of microbial contaminants including fecal coliform, E. coli, and turbidity.
-This section provides a brief summary of these parameters in PWD water supply.
+This section provides a summary of these parameters, along with pH, in PWD's water supply.
 Figure 5-1 shows the legend for the boxplots presented later in this section.
 For each year, a bold line represents the median value of all Queen Lane intake data for the parameter of interest.
-The upper and lower limits of the box represent the 25th and 75th percentile values.
-The difference between the 75th and 25th percentile values is known at the interquartile range (IQR) and is graphically represented by the box.
+The upper and lower limits of the box represent the 25th and 75th percentile values, respectively.
+The difference between the 25th and 75th percentile values is known at the interquartile range (IQR) and is graphically represented by the box.
 Data below the 25th percentile or above the 75th percentile forms the plots' bottom and top whiskers, respectively, while outliers that fall outside the permitted range of the whiskers are shown by a circular marker.